jaceva/react-challenge/README.md

 ## Codecademy React Challenge Project

 This project will ask the learner to design an appointment app that resembles those of medical offices like LabCorp and Quest Diagnostics.
-The app will allow users logged in as Providers to add appointment availability and users logged in as Patients" to reserve an available appointment.
+The app will allow users logged in as Providers to view appointments and users logged in as Patients can make an available appointment.

 Application Components:
-- `ApptCard`: Displays an appointment including provider/patient name, date and time.
+- `AppointmentCard`: Displays an appointment including provider/patient name, date and time.
-- `ApptPicker`: Patient appointment selector, containes ProviderPicker, DatePicker and TimePicker components.
+- `AppointmentPicker`: Patient appointment selector, containes ProviderPicker, DatePicker and TimePicker components.
-- `ApptSubmitter`: Provider appointment submission, containes 2 DatePicker and 2 TimePicker components to submit avaiable appointment ranges.
 - `DatePicker`: Supplied with the project.
 Might be combined with the TimePicker depending on which one is selected for the project.
 - `LoginForm`: Prompt and field(s) for login.
 - `Navbar`: Top of page display with App Logo, Patient Info or Provider info.